electron/electron/docs/api/client-request.md

 Returns `Object`:

-* `active` Boolean - Whether the request is currently active.
+* `active` boolean - Whether the request is currently active.
 If this is false no other properties will be set
-* `started` Boolean - Whether the upload has started.
+* `started` boolean - Whether the upload has started.
 If this is false both `current` and `total` will be set to 0.
 * `current` Integer - The number of bytes that have been uploaded so far
 * `total` Integer - The number of bytes that will be uploaded this request